Learn how to filter by, read, update, and clear the status column on monday boards using the platform API

 As such, using index values does not guarantee that you will populate the same color values across multiple boards.

-If you encounter a mismatch of index values when sending data between boards in your account, we recommend changing the color of the labels back to the default values manually.
+If you encounter a mismatch of index values when sending data between boards in your account, we recommend manually changing the color of the labels back to the default values .